TomBurnett/Blender-Game-Engine-Javabot-AI/README.txt

 Blender should be easy to install and will be ready to run the game simulations once installed.

-Configuration
+- Configuration -

-Javabot / Blender Pathfinding
+Javabot / Blender Pathfinding:

 There are 2 main differences in the Javabot.
 This is whether you want Blender to compute pathfinding or whether you want the Javabot to compute the pathfinding.
 In the Javabot class you will see near the top a Boolean variable: localPathFinding.
 Setting it to true will tell the Javabot to perform the pathfinding, setting it to false will result in Blender doing the pathfinding instead.
 There are 2 blender files, one for Blender computed pathfinding and the other for Javabot computed pathfinding.
 It is important to select the correct blend file and set the Boolean variable correctly.

-Running a Distributed Set Up
+Running a Distributed Set Up:

 The Javabot and Blender are both set up to allow them to be run distributed.
 Open them on separate computers that must be linked via a wireless/wired private local network.
 Some firewall settings may prevent Blender or Java from sending data packets and will require you to change their permissions.
 You will need to change two areas of code.
 One area in the Javabot and the other in the Blender game.
 Go to the Javabot UDPServerV3 class and navigate to the constructor.
 There are two lines of code: